nevrome/mobest/README.md

 > …, Estimating human mobility in Holocene Western Eurasia with bulk
 > ancient genetic data, …

+For other applications the code would probably have to be changed significantly.
+This is not a general-purpose package, but rather a structured collection of functions for said paper.

 ## Installation

 Install the package from github with the following command in R: